ElektraInitiative/PermaplanT/doc/decisions/search_plants.md

 2. Exact matches should be ranked high.
 3. The users language preference should be taken into account when ranking.
 4. Matches in names should have a higher rank than those in edible uses.
-5. We don't want to add additional databases like Elasticsearch.
+5. We don't want to add additional databases like Elasticsearch or [Meilisearch](https://www.meilisearch.com/).

 ## Assumptions